luxonis/depthai-docs-website/source/pages/tutorials/pretrained_openvino.rst

 Use a Pre-trained OpenVINO model
 ================================

-In this tutorial, you'll learn how to detect faces in realtime, even on a low-powered Raspberry Pi.
+In this tutorial, you'll learn how to detect faces in real-time, even on a low-powered Raspberry Pi.
 I'll introduce you to the OpenVINO model zoo and running models from this 'zoo'.

 .. image:: /_static/images/tutorials/pretrained_openvino/face-1.png